Quick Answer

 - Surprise - DSL

-Arizona's status as a former US West territory gives CenturyLink an incumbent advantage here, and the Phoenix metro's explosive suburban growth in Gilbert, Queen Creek, and Surprise has created both opportunity and urgency for fiber upgrades.
+Arizona's status as a former US West territory gives CenturyLink an incumbent advantage here.
+The Phoenix metro's explosive suburban growth in Gilbert, Queen Creek, and Surprise has created both opportunity and urgency for fiber upgrades.

 Coverage can vary block by block, especially in areas where fiber deployment is still in progress.
-The best way to confirm whether CenturyLink serves your specific Arizona address is to call 1-855-228-8741 and have your full street address ready.
+The best way to confirm whether CenturyLink serves your specific Arizona address is to and have your full street address ready.
 A representative can tell you exactly which plans and speeds are available.

 Speed Analysis: CenturyLink Performance in Arizona